NathanielInman/dotfiles/README.md

 ssh-copy-id nate@SERVER_IP_ADDRESS
 ```
 ## Setting Up A Mac
+Start by downloading `iterm2` and then downloading the `nord` [color theme](https://github.com/arcticicestudio/nord-iterm2) available for it and set it immediately.

 We need homebrew first as it's our main package manager
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"